-The Deadline for Abstract Submission is March 15, 2017.
+The Deadline for Abstract Submission has been extended to April 1, 2017.

 Abstract posterboard size is 4' x 8' horizontal

 Please read through the instructions and important information below, and then click the link at the bottom of the page to submit your abstract online.

 How to Use the Online Abstract Submission System

 - Please register with the abstract system prior to submitting your abstract; this is a unique login separate from your membership login.